hellenike/textbook/docs/topics/noun-adj-agreement/index.md

 οἰκίδιον διπλοῦν neuter nominative singular

-Because of the lack of gender and case with nouns and lack of even number with adjectives, English does not have explicit rules about noun-adjective agreement (as it does for subject-verb agreement, for example).
-The adjective does not change between one green show or a pair of green shoes, an old woman or a group of old men.
+Because of the lack in English of gender and case with nouns and lack of even number with adjectives, English does not have explicit rules about noun-adjective agreement (as it does for subject-verb agreement, for example).
+The adjective does not change between one green shoe and two green shoes, an old woman or a group of old men.

 But note that English has interesting “ingrained” rules about the order of adjectives when there is more than one.
 Most native speakers of English know these rules as just what “sounds right” or “sounds wrong,”  “Old green shoes” obeys these rules while “green old shoes” does not. https://www.bbc.com/culture/article/20160908-the-language-rules-we-know-but-dont-know-we-know